univention/ucsschool-kelvin-rest-api/doc/docs/installation-configuration.rst

     $ /etc/init.d/docker-app-ucsschool-kelvin-rest-api restart

-Further reading about the UCS\@school hooks is available for German readers in `Handbuch zur CLI-Import-Schnittstelle`_ chapter "12.
-Pre- :spelling:word:`und` Post-Hook-\ :spelling:word:`Skripte` :spelling:word:`für` den Import".
+Further reading about the UCS\@school hooks is available for German readers in :ref:`pyhooks` in :cite:t:`uv-ucsschool-manual`.
 Please note that the example in that text is for the synchronous variant, missing the ``async/await`` keywords and not using the UDM REST API client.
 Compare with the examples linked in this chapter.